 So often when you look at a new feature film or a new programme, it still feels like we’re living in a climate change free world

-In a recent episode of her Podcast, A Matter of Degrees, Dr Wilkinson explores what she calls “the problem of prestige”, where companies with pledged climate commitments are still “entangled in the fossil fuel industry”.
+In a recent episode of her Podcast, A Matter of Degrees, she explores what she calls “the problem of prestige”, where companies with pledged climate commitments are still “entangled in the fossil fuel industry”.